 - Be polite.
 When the board starts working, thank the board or entities for showing up and communicating with you.

 - Don't ask stupid questions.
-Avoid questions such as, 'When am I going to die?'
-If the board answers, 'in 6 months,' you might just worry about it needlessly because you cannot always trust the board to tell you the truth.
+Avoid questions such as, "When am I going to die?"
+If the board answers, "in 6 months," you might just worry about it needlessly because you cannot always trust the board to tell you the truth.

 - Don't believe everything the board tells you.
 Just as with any other source of information, don't accept whatever the board says to be the truth or accurate.

 - Close the board.
 This is an important step.
-When you're done with your session, slide the planchette to 'GOODBYE' and remove your hands.
+When you're done with your session, intentionally slide the planchette to "GOODBYE" and remove your hands.